TICKET TERMS AND CONDITIONS

 Frontier offers FRONTIER Miles members the opportunity to standby for an earlier or later flight on your day of travel for no fee.
 Standby travel on eligible tickets must follow the original ticketed itinerary, meaning if you were booked on a nonstop flight you cannot add a connection to the itinerary or vice versa.
 If you are eligible for standby travel, you may request to fly standby on another flight on your day of travel at the airport ticket counter or gate

 Subject to availability, you may change to an earlier or later flight on the day of travel for a non-refundable fee per person found here.
-You may confirm a seat on another flight at the airport ticket counter or by calling Frontier Reservations at 801-401-9000.
 The non-refundable fee for same day confirmed alternate flight changes varies based on the fare option purchased as follows: same day confirmed alternate flight changes and standby travel on eligible tickets apply to alternate flights between your ticketed origin and destination cities.
 However, the groups of airports below will be considered the same city for same day confirmed and standby purposes.
 This means that if you are booked to fly to/from an airport in each group, you may request a same-day confirmed alternate flight change or standby travel (if eligible) to fly to/from another airport in the group if there is a seat available by paying the applicable fee described above.

 Same Day Flights to Alternative Airports: